 GETTING TO ASILAH

 Asilah is also on the train line.
-You have the option to take the train from the Tangier station to Asilah or from other connecting cities.
-The train in Morocco runs on one line but not all trains stop at all stations so you’ll need to double check.
+You have the option to take the train from the Tangier station to Asilah or from other connecting cities (or vice versa Asilah to Tangier is an easy ride).
+The train in Morocco runs on one line but not all trains stop at all stations so you’ll need to double-check.
 The cost of a ticket from Tangier is around 30 dirham depending on class of service.

 Limited bus service runs to Asilah as it is serviced by the train.
 CTM buses do go to the city but will depend on your starting point.
 If your starting point has a train connection then there likely is not a bus connection.
 There are public buses in all cities that could go to Asilah but their service is not standardized and while very inexpensive can be difficult to use.